jaredpalmer/formik/docs/api/useField.md

 ## `useField<Value = any>(name: string | FieldAttributes<Val>): [FieldInputProps<Value>, FieldMetaProps<Value>]`

-A custom React Hook that returns a tuple (2 element array) containing `FieldProps` and `FieldMetaProps`.
+A custom React Hook that returns a tuple (2 element array) containing `FieldInputProps` and `FieldMetaProps`.
 It accepts either a string of a field name or an object as an argument.
 The object must at least contain a `name` key.
-This object should identical to the props that you would pass to `<Field>` and the returned helpers will mimic the behavior of `<Field>` exactly.
+This object should be identical to the props that you would pass to `<Field>` and the returned helpers will mimic the behavior of `<Field>` exactly.
 This is useful, and generally preferred, since it allows you to take advantage of formik's checkbox, radio, and multiple select behavior when the object contains the relevant key/values (e.g. `type: 'checkbox'`, `multiple: true`, etc.).

 ```jsx
 import React from 'react';